 Overnight and 2-day express shipping orders must be placed before 12 noon for the following day to count as the first day.
-If you are ordering any Arlo Skye carry-on via express shipping, then please ensure that someone is at the destination address to accept and sign for the package.
-Our shipper (FedEx) will not make any exceptions to this rule.
+If you are ordering any Arlo Skye carry-on via express shipping, please ensure that someone is at the destination address to accept and sign for the package.
+Our shipper (FedEx) will not make any exceptions to this policy.
 A signed note that is left on the door will not be sufficient for FedEx to drop the package off.

 With the free ground shipping option, here are the estimated arrival times for in-stock products.
 Actual timing may vary from these estimates due to inclement weather, holiday season rush or other unforeseen reasons.